An Upscale Escorted Group Tour for Women

-DAY 4: Day Trip to Toledo, Overnight in Madrid
+DAY 4: May 30 – Day Trip to Salamanca, Overnight in Madrid

-DAY 5: Train Travel to Barcelona, Panoramic Driving Tour of Barcelona with Gaudi’s Parc Guell, Overnight in Barcelona
+DAY 5: May 31 – Train Travel to Barcelona, Panoramic Driving Tour of Barcelona, Overnight in Barcelona

 We also visit Las Ramblas, a long promenade to the port bustling with performance artists, and Portal del Angel, a well-heeled shopping strip.
 Other interesting sights here include the nearly 200-year-old Mercat de Sant Josep (la Boqueria) produce market.

-Day 7: Day Trip to Penedes with Wine Tasting, Overnight in Barcelona
+Day 8: June 3 – Day Trip to Sitges & Penedes: Winery Visit & Wine Tasting, Farewell Dinner, Overnight in Barcelona

 Our women’s Spain tour has ended.
 Prepare for your flight home or to your next destination.
 (Breakfast Included)